Convention of 1800: Aftermath

-At the time, the convention was generally viewed unfavorably in the U.S., as it failed to agree compensation, or address concerns over French objectives in North America.
-Modern historians argue by ending the dispute with France, it ultimately facilitated the Louisiana Purchase, while reaching agreement on commercial terms was essential, since the U.S. was not strong enough to enforce them on its own.
+At the time, the Convention was generally viewed unfavorably in the U.S., as it failed to agree compensation, or address concerns over French ambitions in North America.
+More recent historians argue that by ending the dispute with France, it ultimately facilitated the Louisiana Purchase, while reaching agreement on commercial terms was essential, since the U.S. was not strong enough to enforce them on its own.

 Negotiations between France and Britain to end the War of the Second Coalition resulted in the March 1802 Treaty of Amiens; although widely viewed as a short-lived truce, it gave Napoleon an opportunity to activate his plans for North America.
-In December 1801, 30,000 veteran French troops landed on Saint-Domingue, and soon after, Spain confirmed the transfer of Louisiana to France.
+In December 1801, 30,000 veteran French troops were sent to Saint-Domingue, and soon after, Spain confirmed the transfer of Louisiana to France.

-This caused great concern in Congress, but by October 1802, it was clear the expedition was a catastrophic failure; its leader, General Charles Leclerc died of yellow fever, along with an estimated 22,000 of his men.
-Without Saint-Domingue, Napoleon concluded Louisiana was irrelevant, and with France and Britain once again on the verge of hostilities, he decided to sell the territory to prevent it from being annexed by British forces garrisoned in nearby Canada.
+This caused great concern in Congress, but by 1803, it was clear the expedition was a catastrophic failure.
+Its leader, General Charles Leclerc, died of yellow fever, along with an estimated 22,000 of his men.
+Without Saint-Domingue, Napoleon concluded Louisiana was irrelevant, and with France and Britain once again on the verge of hostilities, he decided to sell the territory to fund his campaigns in Europe.
 In April 1803, the U.S. purchased the territory for $15 million, or 80 million francs.